Apollo-Level2-Web-Dev/batch-3-assignment-3/1-car-washing-system.md

-# Car Washing System Backend
+# Car Wash Booking  System

 ## Story
 In a small town, there was a car wash run by an old man named Mr. Joe.
 People said his car wash had a special power – it made dreams come true.